3 Best Gas Water Heaters for 2021

-Keep in mind, though, that this model has a low-NOx (nitrogen oxide emission) rating rather than an ultra-low rating, meaning it won’t conform to emissions requirements in certain States and regions.
+Keep in mind, though, that this model has a low-NOx (nitrogen oxide emission) rating rather than an ultra-low rating, meaning it won’t conform to emissions requirements in certain states.
 Make sure to check the requirements for your region before buying a natural gas water heater.

 A.O.
 Smith Signature Select 50-Gal.
 Tall Natural Gas Water Heater

 Pros: Ultra-Low NOx rating, energy efficient, cost effective.

 Not only does this heater have an ultra-low NOx rating (meaning it emits very little nitrogen oxide compared to models with higher ratings), but it does so while maintaining energy efficiency and still coming at a relatively low cost.

 Those features alone would put it in contention as one of our best gas water heater options, but wait, there's more!